 Similar to 2nd Degree, for DV 1st Degree, a factor has to be proven in addition to the violence or threat.
 These factors include:

 - Great bodily injury occurs.
-“Great bodily injury” is injury that causes a substantial risk of death or which causes serious, permanent disfigurement or protracted loss or impairment of the function of a bodily member or organ;
+“Great bodily injury” is an injury that causes a substantial risk of death or which causes serious, permanent disfigurement or protracted loss or impairment of the function of a bodily member or organ;

 - Violation of a Protection Order AND any other CDV 2nd factor;